fhumbertodf/dicionario/Textos2.md

 Forget-me-nots are also spring flowers.
 They are tiny and blue.
 Lilies of the valley look like white bells.
-Many of the trees have blossoms on them in the springtime.
+Where I live, many of the trees have blossoms on them in the springtime.
 The apple and cherry trees look particularly beautiful when they are in blossom.
 We have a blossom festival in my town.
 My neighbors like to plant geraniums, petunias and marigolds in the summer.